 Be it in conflict, in a natural disaster, a disease outbreak, or in an HIV programme - women are in need of specific care.
 Reproductive healthcare is an integral part of the medical care we provide, including in emergencies.
-In areas where maternal death is high, such as in Afghanistan or CAR, we've opened specific projects to provide care to women.
+In areas where maternal death is high, such as in Afghanistan or the Central African Republic, we've opened specific projects to provide care to women.
 The five main causes of maternal death are haemorrhage, sepsis, unsafe abortion, complications linked to high blood pressure, and obstructed labour.

 Most maternal deaths occur just before, during or just after delivery.
 Timely access to qualified staff can be a question of life or death for women experiencing complications during childbirth.
 MSF works to remedy the 'three delays' women face in receiving care during childbirth: the delay in deciding to seek care; the delay in reaching a health facility; and the delay in receiving adequate treatment at the facility.
 Apart from emergency obstetric and newborn care we also provide pre- and postnatal care and contraceptive services.

 Disease outbreaks can disproportionally affect pregnant women, particularly in later stages of pregnancy.
 Pregnant women are more susceptible to the effects of malaria infection, which can lead to maternal death, miscarriage or stillbirth.
 In some of our projects up to 50 per cent of women in antenatal care may test positive for malaria.
 Hepatitis E has a significantly higher death rate amongst pregnant women, reaching 25 per cent for women in the third trimester.
 In some cases cholera can lead to premature labour or obstetric complications.